 Strengths

-- Strong mobile analytics
+- Strong mobile analytics and user behavior tracking

-- Real-time user insights
+- Real-time user insights and retention workflows

 - Strong push notification capabilities